 A number of Members of the Authority are also Members of Durham County Council and Darlington Borough Council.
 It is not considered that there have been any material transactions that could have been affected by this relationship.

 Officers

-Colette Longbottom, Clerk to the Authority during 2014/15, is also Head of Legal and Democratic Services for Durham County Council.
+Helen Lynch is Clerk to the Authority and also Head of Legal and Democratic Services for Durham County Council.